Last Updated: 14 March 2019

 Parliament hasn’t always included the range of members it includes today.
 Find out how the face of politics has changed over the years.

 All 51 members from the two Houses of New Zealand’s first Parliament were Pākehā (European) men.
 The year was 1854.
-In these colonial days, most members were British-born and worked as farmers.
+In these colonial days, most members were British-born and were large land owners, or independently wealthy.
+Property ownership was a requirement for both voting and entering Parliament.

 Politics was a poorly paid, part-time pursuit.
 Even getting to Parliament (often by sea) was hard work.
 Because of these conditions, turnover in membership was high.